chicio/chicio.github.io/_posts/2017-06-02-swift-closure-syntax.md

  - type: "BlogPosting"
 ---

-*In this post I will talk about Swift closure: what they are and their syntax*
+*In this post I will talk about Swift closure: what they are and their syntax.*

 ---